hackecTim/SmartCodeEditor/README.md

-  true,          // show toolbar true,          // show tab bar + status bar true,          // show diagnostics panel
+  true,          // show toolbar true,          // show tab bar + status bar true,          // show diagnostics panel smartCodeEditor.editorMode.PROJECT
-  1              // mode
 );
 ```

+Users open a project (a JSON file listing source files) or a directory.
 All open files are visible to the LSP simultaneously, so cross-file completions and diagnostics work correctly.
-Users can open a project file (JSON listing source files) or pick a directory.

 **Opening a project programmatically:**